jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _The joy of majic.
 This YouTuber learns new skills then posts videos of his experience.
 Look how happy he is once he finally does it.
-We're unhappy today because our workplaces still treat employees like cogs in Industrial Age's era of mass-production.
+We're unhappy today because our workplaces still treat employees like cogs in the era of mass-production.
 In the Internet Age we all should be learning new tools to improve things on the frontline in an era of mass-collaboration.
 If someone holds back majic at work, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It